Importing and Exporting VMs

 You can import VMs from OVF/OVA packages, from disk images, and from Citrix Hypervisor XVA files.
 VMs can be exported as OVF/OVA packages and as Citrix Hypervisor XVA files.
 Import and export VMs in XenCenter using the Import and Export wizards.
 XenCenter uses the Transfer VM to transfer the content of a disk image.

-When importing VMs created on hypervisors other than Citrix Hypervisor, use the Operating System Fixup tool to ensure that imported VMs can boot on Citrix Hypervisor.
+When importing VMs created on hypervisors other than Citrix Hypervisor, use the Operating System Fixup tool to ensure that imported VMs can boot on a Citrix Hypervisor server.

-You can import or export a UEFI-enabled VM created on Citrix Hypervisor as an OVA, OVF, or an XVA file.
+You can import or export a UEFI-enabled VM created on a Citrix Hypervisor server as an OVA, OVF, or an XVA file.
 Importing a UEFI-enabled VM from other hypervisors is not supported.

 Supported import and export formats